hbz/lobid-blog/_posts/2019-05-15-skohub-general.md

 **Push instead of pull**
 <br />
  With the push approach, you subscribe once and content is coming from different and new sources without the subscriber having to maintain a list of sources.
-Of course spam might become a problem.
-Thus, instead of whitelisting by administering a subscription list one would practice blacklisting by filtering out sources of low-quality or spam content.
+Of course quality control might become an issue.
+Thus, instead of whitelisting by administering a subscription list one would practice blacklisting by filtering out sources that distribute spam or provide low-quality content.

 **Knowledge organization systems are used to their full potential**
 <br />